rnpridgeon/zendb/README.md

 ### !!Work in progress!! ###

-Simple tool which extract data from Zendesk and places it into a relational database, mysql in this case.
-This makes it easier to extend upon the platform with custom tooling to make workflows and reporting easier.
+Simple which extracts from data Zendesk and places it into a relational database; mysql in this case.
+When complete this will provide the means for extending Zendesk to enhance workflows.
+This also simplifies reporting a bit as I am not incredibly fond of the existing tooling.

-There is not currently any documentation available as I am still fleshing out the details and retooling things where necessary.
-There is however a handy script under /utils which will set up
+Documentation to follow project completion, in the meantime driver_test.go touches everyhing.

-# Dependencies
+# Dependencies ( Assumes Mac OS, no low-level libraries were used so it should be fairly portable)

 -Go 1.9 *This is the only version it has been tested on.
   `brew install go`